Helpers--Brickmasons, Blockmasons, Stonemasons, and Tile and Marble Setters

 49% chance of full automation within the next two decades

 Our visitors have voted they are unsure if this occupation will be automated.
-This assessment is further supported by the calculated automation risk level, which estimates 53% chance of automation.
+However, the automation risk level we have generated suggests a much higher chance of automation: 77% chance of automation.

 What do you think the risk of automation is?